 If machine learning thwarted scientific crisis, the question is why.
 Some powerful explanations emerge.
 Key are the social norms and practices of the community rather than statistical methodology.

 The empirical reality begs an explanation.
 How could it be that a decade of competitive use of the ImageNet test set didn’t go south?
 The excessive use of ImageNet in the deep learning era of the 2010s certainly looks like what Duda and Hart called training on the testing set: “a long series of refinements guided by the results of repeated testing”.
 This concern is more than a hypothetical.
 We saw simple and practical demonstrations, supported by theoretical arguments, showing that it is entirely possible to overfit to test sets through repeated use.
 A few thousand evaluations are enough, in principle, to break the holdout method.
 The community has easily made hundreds of thousands of evaluations on popular test sets.
+So, why didn’t the benchmarking enterprise run off a cliff, leading to overspecialized results of little scientific value?

+We now examine a few emerging explanations.
+These explanatory pieces all have something in common.
+They aren’t so much about statistical method, but rather about how scientists operate individually and as a community.
+Several psychological and social patterns in the community turn out to be unexpected forces against the scientific crisis.
 Throughout this chapter, the focus is on the internal validity of the iron rule.
 Why does competitive empirical testing on benchmarks clear the bar of replication on fresh data?
 Theoretically we can answer this question by proving stronger guarantees for the holdout method under different assumptions that capture how the community operates.
 We’ll see a few such assumptions and theorems that follow from them.

 Internal validity rules out that you can game a benchmark by climbing the leaderboard with spurious actions, such as ensembling random models as we discussed in Chapter 5.
 It’s the first necessary step towards external validity.
-External validity of benchmark results is even less understood than internal validity.
+External validity of benchmark results is less well understood than internal validity.
 But at least there is an intuitive link between internal and external validity in benchmarking.
 If there is no spurious way to climb the leaderboard, your best strategy is to make honest progress.
 Real progress, in turn, should hold up in other domains as well.

 Fully understanding the empirical phenomena is an ongoing research quest, full of intriguing open problems.
 This chapter provides a starting point.

 Competition over the top spots on the leaderboard is a unique aspect of the benchmarking research ecosystem.
 In other scientific applications of statistics, we may be interested in estimating numerical quantities, such as the treatment effect of a new intervention.
 In machine learning, researchers compete over the best model for a given task.
+Competing over the top of the leaderboard might seem narrow and, in a sense, anti-scientific.
+Shouldn’t science explore more freely?

 For a benchmark to work, it must be able to correctly identify the best model at any point in time under competitive pressure.
 Correctly identifying the best is also sufficient to get a full ranking.
 After all, the k-th best model is the best model after discarding the top k-1 models.
 So, we can rank by repeatedly identifying the best.

 As it turns out, identifying the best model from a sequence of adaptively chosen models is easier than accurately estimating the loss of each model.
 While estimating the loss of each model is sufficient for identifying the best, it is not necessary.
-To put it succinctly:
+To put it succinctly, if all we care about is beating the previous best, there is no way to overuse a test set.
+This is a theoretical result we prove next.

 To make the point precise, we need a definition of what it means for a holdout mechanism to correctly identify the best model at any point in time.
 Given a sequence of models, we require that the holdout mechanism correctly estimates the smallest risk seen so far.
 This is different from trying to give an accurate answer to all requests.
 The mechanism might err—or decline to answer—on models that are nowhere near the best.